frappe/frappe_io/frappe_io/www/docs/user/en/installation.md

 ## System Requirements

 This guide assumes you are using a personal computer, VPS or a bare-metal server.
 You also need to be on a *nix system, so any Linux Distribution and MacOS is supported.
-However, we officially support only the following distributions.
+However, we officially support only the following distributions:

 1. [MacOS](#macos)
 1. [Debian / Ubuntu](#debian-ubuntu)